TheColby/Particelle/README.md

 ### 🎹 Example 3 — Steve Reich Phase Effect

 Granulate a mono sound file and pan two duplicate clouds hard left and right.
 Use programmatic `phasor` oscillators running at *slightly* different rates (0.100 Hz vs 0.101 Hz) to control the `position` parameter.
 The left and right channels will drift out of phase exactly like early Steve Reich tape experiments.
 No JSON curves required.
+Bonus: no analog tape required.

 ```yaml
 engine: